Impaler343/ShaastraCTF2024/README.md

 ## Q5
-Name: Got me flipping ones and zeros <br />
+Name: The Flip Side of Binary <br />
 Logic: The flag is converted to ASCII numbers in binary form.
-This binary form is complemented and converted back to numbers and placed in a TXT file.
+This binary form is 1's complemented and converted back to numbers and placed in a TXT file.
 This is the same as the 127-ASCII value <br />
 Difficulty: 2  <br />
 Clue: No clue <br />